Hasanjaafar/ITP-final-ATI/README.md

 Project Structure
 calculator_app.py: The main file containing the calculator application code.

-By following these instructions, you should be able to install, run, and utilize the Simple Calculator App effectively.
-If you have any questions or issues, please refer to the source code or the GitHub repository for further details :)
+By following these instructions, you should be able to install, run, and utilize the calculator app.
+If you have any questions or issues, please refer to the source code or the gitHub repository for further details :)